-In tests you typically use an URL like
+In tests, you typically use a URL like

 getDriver().get("http://" + IPAddress.findSiteLocalAddress() + ":8080/");

-If you are deploying on another host name, you need to pass that information to the tests in a suitable way, e.g. as a system property or environment variable you read in the test code.
+If you are deploying on another host name, you need to pass that information to the tests in a suitable way, for example as a system property or environment variable you read in the test code.

 To run Chrome in headless mode, you need to pass the

 ChromeOptions options = new ChromeOptions(); options.addArguments("--headless", "--disable-gpu"); setDriver(new ChromeDriver(options));